MartianInGreen/ChatGPT-Enhancements/README.md

 ## Installation

 To use these scripts, you'll need a browser extension like Tampermonkey or Violentmonkey.
 Simply copy the script and add it to your extension.
+Or go to the Greasyfork page and click on the "Install" button.

 ## License